brijeshkumar-chavda/JavaScript/terms_explain.md

 - Inclusive: Think of "inclusive" as including everything.
 It means something is in or part of a range or group.
 Imagine a party invitation that says "Everyone is welcome!" - that's inclusive.

 - Exclusive: On the other hand, exclusive means something is not included.
 It's outside of a range or group.
-Think of a VIP club with a sign that says "Members Only" - that's exclusive.
+Think of a VIP club with a sign \*\*that says "Members Only" - that's exclusive.

+# Immutable VS

+- Immutable: Cannot be changed after it is created.
+- Mutable: Can be changed after it is created.

 # Terminology